NFMT Remix transparent

 Every CMMS software solution has an asset database at its core.
 From there, maintenance teams can use the software to build out a maintenance strategy that’s as robust as they want.
 Here are a few capabilities that several top-rated CMMS software offer:

 • Asset and inventory management: A CMMS revolves around its asset management system.
-That includes everything from equipment serial numbers to the location of an asset as well as equipment performance and downtime data.
-You can even store procedural documents and images within a given asset template.
+You can store information about everything from equipment serial numbers to an asset’s location as well as procedural documents and images within a given asset template.

 • Work orders: In order to keep your physical assets operational, you need to ensure they’re being properly maintained.
 Enter the maintenance work order.
 This template or document allows maintenance teams to schedule, assign and track maintenance tasks.
 The best CMMS software also allows you to communicate within a given work order, either through messaging or uploading documentation such as photos.